-Investments with original maturities at date of purchase beyond three months, and which mature at or less than twelve months from the balance sheet date, are classified as current.
-Investments are carried at the fair value with unrealized gains and losses included in accumulated other comprehensive income.
+We classify investments with original maturities at the date of purchase greater than three months which mature at or less than twelve months as current.
+We carry investments at the fair value with unrealized gains and losses included in accumulated other comprehensive income.